ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 You can also buy corporate bonds listed on recognised exchanges, and bonds issued by the UK government or Eurozone governments.

-There are some securities you can’t buy within Investment ISAs.
+There are some securities you can’t buy within Stocks & Shares ISAs.
 Funds and ETFs that do not have UK reporting status are not eligible.
 You can still buy them, but they would become subject to capital gains tax and stamp duty and would automatically sit outside your ISA allowance.
-In addition, small cap companies and companies listed on AIM are not eligible for an Investment ISA.
+In addition, small cap companies and companies listed on AIM are not eligible within Investment ISAs.

 Ultimately much depends on what you want to use your Investment ISA for.
 The widest range of securities and funds is always a good starting point but it is also important to check out a provider’s fees, including how much you would be charged per transaction and any annual administration and custody fees that might apply.